olivemckenzie2003/leaflet-challenge/README.md

-In the # style.css file addition code was inserted to add the legend to the map html, body,
+In the style.css file additional code was inserted to add the legend to the map html, body,
 #map {